srv1n/dagger/src/taskagent/task-core/README.md

 - Task timeout support

 ### Storage
-The `Storage` trait defines the interface for task persistence, with `SledStorage` providing an embedded database implementation.
+The `Storage` trait defines the interface for task persistence, with `SqliteStorage` providing an embedded database implementation.

 Features:
 - Task and job persistence